 - Electronic transfers – Unless you have a 0% money transfer deal on your credit card, you will pay interest if you move money from one account to another.

 - Gambling – If you intend to place bets using a credit card either online or at your local bookmakers, it’s classified as a ‘cash advance so you’ll pay interest and fee’s here too.

 Why maintaining a buffer is important

 Most of us will suffer some form of financial stress at any given period of our lives.
 One of the most common triggers of financial stress lenders sees are customers hitting their maximum limit with credit cards.
-This can pose a problem if you want to apply for another form of credit, like an additional credit card, personal, or car loan.
-As a rule of thumb, try to stay below a 70% credit utilisation rate available to you.
+This can pose a problem if you want to apply for another form of credit, like an additional credit card, or short-term loan, or a car loan.
+As a rule of thumb, try to stay below the 70% credit utilisation rate available to you.
 Not only will this help in your efforts to secure additional credit in the future, but it will also provide you with an added layer of security if any emergency purchases arise.

 Get rid of any unused or old credit cards

 If you’re not using it, don’t keep it and cancel it.
 Having too many credit card accounts open acts negatively on your credit rating because lenders don’t like seeing you have too much credit at your disposal.
 The concern is that you won’t exercise the credit they provide, which in turn is bad business for them.
 Or being tempted by an attractive line of credit, you might go on an unforeseen spending spree one day and not be able to pay off your balance.
 Either way, don’t tempt fate and cancel the cards you don’t use.
 It’s important to cut the cards up into little pieces so you don’t fall afoul of identity theft.